 It must be clear to the viewer/customer that this is Fan-Art and thus easy to distinguish from official drawings and posters from film/series which may be subject to copyright and trademark law.

 Direct copies/traces will not be permitted!

 As an artist of the Artist Alley, you’re allowed to store your items on your table (or under it) when the area closes for the night, as the doors will be locked off.

 Though it’s a very good idea NOT to leave big amounts of cash or expensive laptops behind your booth.
 We have no chance to keep an eye out and see if it’s the ‘actual’ artist that walks behind a booth, when everyone are preparing to open the area, or if you arrive a bit later.
 Thus it’s your own responsibility how you decide to leave your stuff for the night.

 Yes, provided they have also paid for a membership for J-Popcon, they are welcome to help you man your table.
 Please ensure you also include their names in advance on your application and at latest one month prior to J-Popcon, on September 15th.
-As a rule there is only one chair per registered artist, with a max of 2 chairs per table.
+As a rule, there is only one chair per registered artist, with a max of two chairs per table.
 If you inform us about a helper with less than a month in advance, we reserve the right to reject them as a helper, as we need to know the amount of chairs and make badges in advance.

 Yes you may; as long as it doesn’t block for the general passage, nor encroach upon the area of the neighbouring tables.